deveshpant2003/Data-Extraction-and-NLP/README.md

 ## Overview of the contents of this repository

-- **Master Dictionary :** The folder consists of two text files **negative_words.txt** and **positive_words.txt**.
-Both these documents are used to calculate positive and negative scores ( look for these terms in the “Text Analysis.docx” file for more information).
+-**Master Dictionary:** The folder consists of two text files, negative_words.txt and positive_words.txt.
+Both these documents are used to calculate positive and negative scores (look for these terms in the “Text Analysis.docx” file for more information).
-- **Stop Words :** The folder consists of different text file containg a list of stop words which are used to clean the text so that Sentiment Analysis can be performed by excluding the words found in these lists.
+-**Stop Words:** The folder consists of different text files containing a list of stop words that are used to clean the text so that sentiment analysis can be performed by excluding the words found in these lists.
-- **Input.xlsx :** Contains a list of URLs which are used to extract the text from the respevtive webpage.
+-**Input.xlsx:** This file contains a list of URLs used to extract text from the corresponding webpage.
-- **Output Data Structure.xlxs :** Demonstrates how the output variables will be stored with respect to the given URL.
+-**Output Data Structure.xlxs:** Demonstrates how the output variables will be stored with respect to the given URL.
-- **Text Analysis.docx :** Objective of this document is to explain methodology adopted to perform text analysis to drive sentimental opinion, sentiment scores, readability, passive words, personal pronouns etc.
+-**Text Analysis.docx:** The objective of this document is to explain the methodology adopted to perform text analysis to drive sentimental opinion, sentiment scores, readability, passive words, personal pronouns, etc.
-- **Things to Consider :** The text file explains the changes a person need to make in the code before executing it.
+-**Things to Consider:** The text file explains the changes a person needs to make in the code before executing it.
-- **Executable_File :** Python Script
+-**Executable_File:** Python Script